renovate-bot/khulnasoft-lab-_-vulx/docs/docs/references/modes/client-server.md

 # Client/Server

-Trivy has client/server mode.
-Trivy server has vulnerability database and Trivy client doesn't have to download vulnerability database.
+Vul has client/server mode.
+Vul server has vulnerability database and Vul client doesn't have to download vulnerability database.
 It is useful if you want to scan images or files at multiple locations and do not want to download the database at every location.

 ## Server
-At first, you need to launch Trivy server.
+At first, you need to launch Vul server.
 It downloads vulnerability database automatically and continue to fetch the latest DB in the background.
 ```
 $ vul server --listen localhost:8080
 2019-12-12T15:17:06.551+0200    INFO    Need to update DB